The UK's largest independent broadband news and information site

 What is the difference between the tbb and HTTPx6 download tests?

 Our old flash tester used two different protocols, but in the latest version both the tbb (single thread) and the HTTPx6 (multiple thread) tests are both based around the HTTP protocol with the difference being that the tbbx1 test is using a single file and the HTTPx6 test uses a minimum of six downloads at the same time.

-Both tests take place over the standard TCP Port 80 and for those that want to specifically test a different port you can run the SSL version (TCP port 443) by visiting https://labs.thinkbroadband.com/speedtest When running the test directly on the labs site results will not link to your profile.
+Both tests take place over the standard SSL TCP Port 443 and for those that want to specifically test a different port you can run the non SSL version (TCP port 80) by visiting http://labs.thinkbroadband.com/speedtest.
+When running the test directly on the labs site results will not link to your profile.

 The differences that a single download and multiple downloads will highlight are poorly configured TCP RWIN on your machine, or more likely whether there is congestion somewhere between your computer and the speed test server.